Flexi-NeurA: A Flexible Neuromorphic Accelerator with Adaptive Bit-Precision Exploration for Edge Devices: Abstract

 \section{Abstract}

-Neuromorphic accelerators promise unparalleled energy efficiency and computational density for spiking neural networks (SNNs), especially in edge intelligence applications.
-However, most existing platforms exhibit rigid architectures with limited configurability, restricting their adaptability to heterogeneous workloads and diverse design objectives.
-To address these limitations, we present Flexi-NeurA---a parameterizable neuromorphic accelerator (core) that unifies configurability, flexibility, and efficiency.
+Neuromorphic accelerators promise unparalleled energy efficiency and computational density for spiking neural networks (SNNs), especially in wearable biomedical devices and neural prosthetics where power and thermal constraints are stringent.
+However, most existing platforms exhibit rigid architectures with limited configurability, restricting their adaptability to heterogeneous biological signals and diverse design objectives.
+To address these limitations, we present Flexi-NeurA---a flexible neuromorphic accelerator that unifies configurability and efficiency.
 Flexi-NeurA allows users to customize neuron models, network structures, and precision settings at design time.
 By pairing these design-time configurability and flexibility features with a time-multiplexed and event-driven processing approach, Flexi-NeurA substantially reduces the required hardware resources and total power while preserving high efficiency and low inference latency.
 Complementing this, we introduce Flex-plorer, a heuristic-guided design-space exploration (DSE) tool that determines cost-effective fixed-point precisions for critical parameters---such as decay factors, synaptic weights, and membrane potentials---based on user-defined trade-offs between accuracy and resource usage.
-Based on the configuration selected through the Flex-plorer process, RTL code is configured to match the specified design.
-Comprehensive evaluations across MNIST, SHD, and DVS benchmarks demonstrate that the Flexi-NeurA and Flex-plorer co-framework achieves substantial improvements in accuracy, latency, and energy efficiency.
-A three-layer 256--128--10 fully connected network with LIF neurons mapped onto two processing cores achieves 97.23\% accuracy on MNIST with 1.1~ms inference latency, utilizing only 1{,}623 logic cells, 7 BRAMs, and 111~mW of total power---establishing Flexi-NeurA as a scalable, edge-ready neuromorphic platform.
+Based on the configuration selected through the Flex-plorer process, FPGA-ready RTL code is configured to match the specified design.
+Comprehensive evaluations across three distinct domains---biomedical auditory processing (SHD dataset), dynamic vision sensor (DVS) gesture recognition, and standard vision classification (MNIST)---demonstrate that the hardware/software co-framework successfully balances accuracy and power budgets for diverse edge-AI applications.
+A three-layer $256-128-10$ fully connected network with LIF neurons mapped onto two processing cores achieves $96.23\%$ accuracy on MNIST with $1.1~\mathrm{ms}$ inference latency, utilizing only $1{,}623$ logic cells, $7$ BRAMs, and $111~\mathrm{mW}$ of total power---demonstrating superior resource efficiency compared to state-of-the-art hardware baselines, and establishing Flexi-NeurA as a scalable, edge-ready neuromorphic platform for next-generation IoT devices, wearables, and biomedical implants.